ia-toki/tcframe/docs/tutorials/tutorial_2.rst

         }
     }

-and so on.
-Note that in the second testgroup, we manually create a small test case where greedily choosing the first N - 1 edges with smallest weight will create a cycle.
+Since this test group does not include subtask 2, W must not be equal for all elements.
+Therefore, the smallest case for this test group is M = 2.

+The third and fourth test group can be created similarly.
 You can see the complete code containing the test specifications for the next test groups in the following section.

 ----